 2. Less is More and Simple is Beautiful

-Now you’ve figured out what your garden is going to be for; it’s time to landscape your garden with your wheelbarrow.
+Now you’ve figured out what your garden is going to be for; it’s time to landscape your garden with your shears & wheelbarrow.
 But don’t worry, this doesn’t have to be – nor should it be – anything complicated!
 The best garden maintenance tips encourage you to make the most of clean spaces and keep intricate designs to a minimum.
 Particularly if you intend to plant and maintain your garden yourself.
 It will look 100% better if you take a step back and keep the designs simple.